Marriage Series (Part 1. One In Spirit)

 There are precious few couples that serve God together, but each would tell you of the joyous blessing they receive from God because they do.
 They would tell you of the strength and peace of mind they get from knowing that their lives have a separate and collective purpose.
 They would tell you that the enemy has far fewer victories over them and over their children.
 They will tell you that instead of letting the things that bring most people down effect them, they can remain focused on heaven and meeting all of the people whose lives they've touched as a couple in service to the King.

 If you recognized yourself in one of the illustrations above that shows that your marriage is weak and you want to strengthen it begin with a personal inventory.
 Was there ever a time in your life that you know of that you came to an end of yourself and turned to God to save you.
-If not, perhaps you should consider that the starting place to solving the problem.
+If not, you should consider that the starting place at which to begin to solve the problem.
 God did not make seeking Him hard or receiving Him unattainable.
 No, rather, He made it incredibly easy.
 It does take some faith though, some fundamental belief.
 So if you've examined what you believe about God and found that you believe that Jesus is His Son, born on earth to die for you, you are one step closer.
 Now turn your attention deeper inside yourself.
 When you do, do you see your flaws? your sin?
 That's okay, we all have sinned and come short of the glory of God.
 As you remember and scan your life in your mind's eye, do you see that the way you have lived has needed God?
 If you are willing to call out to God, to forgive you of your sin and are willing to turn to Him as your only way of salvation, you are home free.
 Pray this:

 Dear Lord Jesus, I know I am a sinner.
 I know that I have never come to You and asked You to forgive me of my sin and to save me.
 I believe You were nailed to the cross, were buried, and in three days raised from the dead.
 I turn from my life and my way and turn to You now as the only way of salvation.
 Please forgive my sin and save me.
 Thank You for hearing me because I prayed this in Jesus' holy name.
 Amen.